-Beth Robbins has been an Intervention Specialist at the Joseph and Florence Mandel Jewish Day School for the past seven years.
+Beth Robbins has been an Intervention Specialist at the Joseph and Florence Mandel Jewish Day School since 2014.
 She has a Bachelor of Science degree in Early Childhood Special Education from Boston University and a Master’s degree in Early Intervention from Wheelock College.
 Previously, Beth was an Intervention Specialist at Hanna Perkins, a Segula Aide at The Agnon School, and a preschool teacher at Park Preschool.
 Beth learned ABA (Applied Behavioral Analysis) therapy when working privately with a family and has one more course to take for an Autism certificate from Cleveland State University.

 David Steinweg has served as a consulting psychologist at the Joseph and Florence Mandel Jewish Day School for 20 years.
 His work at Mandel JDS is made possible through the Jewish Day School Counselor program of Bellefaire/JCB.
 David is also the consulting psychologist for several other independent schools in the area and has a private practice.
 Previously, he was Clinical Director at the Children’s Aid Society and Director of Training at Applewood Centers.
 He graduated from State University of New York at Buffalo in 1992 with a Ph.D. in counseling psychology.
 He received his Bachelor of Arts Degree in Psychology from Franklin and Marshall College.
 In his free time, he enjoys playing guitar, hiking, photography, and time with family.